Search on Google using autocomplete

-- Relevant searches you’ve done in the past (if you’re signed in and have Web & App Activity turned on)
+- Relevant searches you’ve done in the past (if you’re signed in to your Google Account and have Web & App Activity turned on).

-Autocomplete predictions are automatically generated by an algorithm without any human involvement.
-The algorithm is based on a number of objective factors, including how often others have searched for a word.
+- Based on objective factors, including how often others have searched for a word.

-The algorithm is designed to reflect the range of info on the web.
-So just like the web, the search terms you see might seem strange or surprising.
+- Designed to reflect the range of info on the web.
+Because of this range, the search terms you see might sometimes seem strange or surprising.